yokadi/yokadi.github.com/_posts/2009-02-07-first-release.markdown

 - A few others were GUI solutions.
 While attractive, they did not provide a fast enough work-flow and I failed to adopt them.

-Yokadi was not initially created to be used by anyone else than me, but I showed it to a few friends, who adopted it, and even started to contribute to it.
+Yokadi was not initially created to be used by anyone else but me, but when I showed it to a few friends, they adopted it, and even started to contribute to it.

 So here we are, 0.9.0 is out for your organizing pleasure.
 We have been using